 Wave of Mutilation: Best of Pixies (4AD/Elektra ‘04) Rating: A

 Post-breakup, there has been a fair amount of reissue and archive releases, including Death to the Pixies (1997), a 17-track "best of," as well as Pixies At The BBC (1998) and Complete B-Sides (2001), both of which are worthwhile but are aimed at the hardcore Pixies fan.
 For the uninitiated or for those who simply want to hear the very best songs that the Pixies have to offer, 2004's 23-track Wave of Mutilation: Best of Pixies is the way to go since it has replaced the now out of print Death to the Pixies.
 In some ways the first compilation was superior, since its scattershot sequencing (with a few exceptions, this one is sequenced more or less chronologically) made it seem more like a proper Pixies album.
 You see, all Pixies albums have their own flavor, imperfect and disjointed though they may be (Francis himself felt that they recorded too many albums in too short a period of time), so it made sense to just throw all the songs in a pot and let the chips fall where they may.
 Also, Death to the Pixies was remastered whereas this one is not for some reason (though it is “volume-adjusted” whatever that means), plus limited editions of Death to the Pixies contained a second disc featuring an exciting live performance from 1990.
 Still, the unimaginative sequencing here doesn't really impair my enjoyment of listening to these songs, and this "best of" is more comprehensive than its predecessor and is completely entertaining.
-There's something to be said for hearing the band's best songs without the filler present on all the band's albums (yes, even Doolittle), and there are precious few truly essential Pixies tracks missing; from Come On Pilgrim I would've included "Levitate Me" rather than "Nimrod's Son," from Surfer Rosa I would've included "River Euphrates" rather than "Vamos," Doolittle is pretty much perfectly represented by its best seven songs (the five ones previously singled out as highlights plus “Tame” and “Hey”), Bossanova has the two most obvious tracks ("Velouria" and "Dig For Fire") but I really would've liked to have seen "The Happening" rather than "Allison" and maybe others such as "All Over The World" and “Rock On” as well, and Trompe Le Monde likewise should've had more than three tracks, though only "Motorway To Roswell" is a major omission and that album really lacks obvious highlights so is probably best listened to on its own, anyway.
+There's something to be said for hearing the band's best songs without the filler present on all the band's albums (yes, even Doolittle), and there are precious few truly essential Pixies tracks missing; from Come On Pilgrim I probably would've included "Levitate Me" rather than "Nimrod's Son," from Surfer Rosa I would've tried to find room for "River Euphrates," Doolittle is pretty much perfectly represented by its best seven songs (the five ones previously singled out as highlights plus “Tame” and “Hey”), Bossanova has the two most obvious tracks ("Velouria" and "Dig For Fire") but I really would've liked to have seen "The Happening" rather than "Allison" and maybe others such as "All Over The World" and “Rock On” as well, and Trompe Le Monde likewise should've had more than three tracks, though only "Motorway To Roswell" is a major omission and that album really lacks obvious highlights so is probably best listened to on its own, anyway.
 Also included are a couple of tracks from the b-sides compilation that weren't present on Death To The Pixies (“Into The White” was a b-side for a reason but their version of Neil Young’s “Winterlong” is excellent), so even though this compilation isn't perfect, on the whole it does a good job of showcasing the band at their very best.
 Shockingly, the year that this album was released the Pixies did the previously unthinkable (given their bad breakup) and regrouped for what proved to be a spectacularly successful reunion tour.
 In addition to (presumably) making a whole lot of money for everyone involved, the tour served to heal old wounds, and the band got to bask in the unbridled adulation that had previously eluded them, at least in the United States; this was no longer the case as they were now belatedly much bigger than they had ever been in the past.
 It's not surprising I suppose that the band was so well received, as their incredible inter-band chemistry had returned totally intact, and as such they were still able to play Black Francis' timeless songs exceedingly well.
 This was one "comeback tour" where everybody won, and once again the Pixies set the trend as many other long dormant "seminal" alternative rock bands noted their success and also decided to give it one more go.

 send me an email